duginov/patch-diff/README.md

 Some code and patterns in this excercise may bee seen as redundant/verbose.
 However, I did not try to write as few lines of code as possible.
 Instead I wrote it in a way I would approach a new app that may have simple requirements right now but later will likely be extended.

+I did not rename original template folders, but I remaned project names in the solution to make it more clear.
+"DiffToolApp" is a startup project.